qianlinnian/se_sad_project/Assignment3/assignment3.md

 SmartCampus must serve a campus population of thousands, with usage patterns characterized by sharp peaks—particularly during meal times (11:30–13:00 and 17:00–18:30), when hundreds of concurrent meal orders, real-time balance queries, and ranking updates must be handled without degradation.
 The target of "reducing service delivery time by 40%" can only be achieved through a high-performance, horizontally scalable architecture.

 ###### 6.3.1 Microservices-Based Horizontal Scaling
 As detailed in Sections 2.1 and 2.2 of Assignment 2, we adopted a microservices architecture that decouples the system into independently deployable services (e.g., order service, top‑up service, voting service).
-Each service can be scaled horizontally based on load, using Kubernetes to manage automatic pod replication and service discovery via Spring Cloud Netflix Eureka.
+Each service can be scaled horizontally based on load, using Kubernetes to manage automatic pod replication and service discovery.
 This design directly addresses Assignment 2’s requirement that “the system must be capable of scaling to support growth in user numbers and transaction volume.”

 ###### 6.3.2 Multi-Level Caching Strategy
 To satisfy the “low-latency access” objective, we implemented a two-tier caching layer: